sahilph/umbrel-btcd/README.md

   </a>
   <h1 align="center">BTCD Bitcoin Node for Umbrel</h1>
   <p align="center">
     Run a Bitcoin node on your Umbrel personal server.
-An official app by Umbrel.
+An un-official app for Umbrel.
 Powered by BTCD.
     <br />
     <a href="https://umbrel.com"><strong>umbrel.com »</strong></a>
     <br />